dean0x7d/pybinding/docs/tutorial/scattering.rst

 Fields in the leads
 -------------------

 There is no need to specifically apply a field to a lead.
-Field (and modifier functions in general) are always applied globally to both the main system and all leads.
+Fields (and all modifier functions) are always applied globally to both the main system and all leads.
 For example, we can define a PN junction at :math:`x_0 = 0` and pass it to the model:

 .. plot::
     :context: close-figs